Chabauty--Kim, finite descent, and the Section Conjecture for locally geometric sections: Determination of Chabauty--Kim loci

 \begin{enumerate} \item We obtain from \cite{CDC:polylog1} a formula for the localisation map

 where $U_{\PL}$ is the \emph{polylogarithmic quotient} of the fundamental group (\Cref{def: polylog quotient}).
+This formula holds for any set of primes~$S$ and any prime $p \not\in S$.
 Corwin--Dan-Cohen work in the motivic setting, so we use our motivic-étale comparison theorem from \Cref{sec: CK comparison} to transfer their results to the usual étale setting.

 \item From \Cref{sec: refined} we know the equations cutting out the \emph{refined} Selmer scheme inside the full Selmer scheme of $U_{\PL}$.

 \item Specialising to $S= \{2\}$, we find functions that vanish on the scheme-theoretic image of the refined Selmer scheme $\Sel_{\{2\}, U_{\PL}}^{(1)}(\cY)$ under the $p$-adic localisation map, for the particular refinement condition $\Sigma = (1)$.
 As a result, we find infinitely many functions vanishing on the associated refined Chabauty--Kim locus $\cY(\bZ_p)_{\{2\}, U_{\PL}}^{(1)}$: